Umbilical cord blood donation

-Héma-Québec manages the only public cord blood bank in Québec.
-It is the Canada's first and only public umbilical cord blood bank in operation since 2004.
+Héma-Québec manages the first and largest public umbilical cord blood bank in Canada.
 There are approximately 40 public cord blood banks worldwide.

 Our Public Cord Blood Bank aims to make stem cells from umbilical cord blood a public resource and provide an optimal-quality supply that meets the needs of patients waiting for a stem cell transplant.

 The Public Cord Blood Bank provides access to a complementary source of stem cells, other than those available in bone marrow and peripheral blood, and it is part of the Stem Cell Donor Registry that we are managing.

 Umbilical cord blood is collected at Héma-Québec’s partner hospitals with the consent of the mothers who have registered with the Bank.
 The cord blood is collected from the umbilical cord once it has been cut, after the birth of the child.
 This type of collection, which is less invasive than bone marrow collection, poses no danger to either the mother or child.
 If this cord blood is not collected, it is discarded as biomedical waste, as is the placenta.

 The cord blood collected is treated and tested in our laboratories where we check its safety and quality.
 If the cord blood sample meets all of the standards, we will freeze it until it is needed by a stem cell transplant candidate.
 Cord blood has a lifespan of at least 10 years when frozen.